CMB spectroscopy at third-order in cosmological perturbations: Formalism

-\textit{Collision terms for the Compton scattering---.} Next, let us consider the right hand side~(RHS) of the Boltzmann equation.
+Next, let us consider the right hand side~(RHS) of the Boltzmann equation.
 For $z \lesssim 5 \times 10^4$, the collision terms for the Compton scattering can be expanded into the following form up to third-order in the cosmological perturbations~\cite{Ota:2016esq}: